Here's everything else you need to know about Autistic Spectrum Disorder

 - Victimization and being bullied

-Recent research and developments in neurological disorders studies suggest that there is no single cause for Autism.
+Recent research and developments in neurological disorders studies suggest that there is no single ASD cause.
 Given the complexity of the disorder and the fact that symptoms and severity vary, there can be a wide range of factors that might cause damage to the central nervous system at an infant stage.
 Various combinations of genetic and environmental factors might trigger it.

-Some of the suspected causes of autism spectrum disorder include –
+Some of the suspected Autism Spectrum Disorder (ASD) causes include –

 - Genetic mutations